 On a third level, Bloodchild is my pregnant man story.
 I’ve always wanted to explore what it might be like for a man to be put into that most unlikely of all positions.

 Now, it’s only natural this review contain a vast amount of spoilers.
 It’s a short story, so I cover most of the key developments.
-You can, if you like, read the full text on the following link: Bloodchild.
-Otherwise, my review includes a large chunk of the text, interspersed with my thematic interpretations of Butler’s ideas.
+If that isn’t a problem, my review includes a large chunk of the text, interspersed with my thematic interpretations of Butler’s ideas.

 In basic synopsis form, the story is about a race of insect-like aliens called Tlic and the strange bond they share with a colony of humans (called Terrans) on their planet.
 Somewhat similarly to the terrifying Alien franchise, there’s a process of impregnation that’s quite unsettling to consider – I’ll get to that soon enough.